 Early Years Foundation Stage and Key Stage One - Phonics is taught daily for 25 minutes each morning.
-All Early Years and Key Stage One classes split into differentiated groups.
+All Early Years and Key Stage One classes follow the Monster phonics programme progressively.
 Each teacher plans for their own group and any learning support assistants who lead phonics groups will have plans provided for them.

-Year Three- An intervention group will be set up for those children who have not completed the phonics programme (end of phase 6).
+Year Three- Phonics and SPaG lessons are taught weekly through the Jolly Grammar programme and Monster Phonics is used as an intervention programme.
+Intervention groups will be set up for those children who have not completed the phonics programme (end of phase 6).
 This group will meet specific targets from detailed gap analysis, including those who failed to pass a phonic re-check in Year 2.